hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 From security checks to any additional dependency changes, Lightlytics’s integration provides visual pending changes to your infrastructure.

-* CloudTamer
+* cloudtamer.io

-Cloudtamer has two integration options.
+Cloudtamer.io has two integration options.
 Customers can choose to focus on cost savings or compliance findings on an active account when using CloudTamer.